gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/rewrite-not-supported.md

 };
 ```

-In the corrected view above the association `secondary` gets an explicit ON
+In the corrected view above, the association `secondary` gets an explicit ON
 condition.
 For this to work it is necessary to add `secondary_id` to the
-selection list, i.e. we have to explicitly use the foreign key.
+selection list, that means, we have to explicitly use the foreign key.